 Professor Grossman, is the Morton and Claire Goulder and Family Professor in Environmental Systems as well as professor of materials science and engineering.

-the temperature change or supercooling that we achieve for this thermal storage material can be up to 10 °C (18 °F), and we hope we can go higher," Grossman says.
+In the preliminary proof-of-concept system, "the temperature change or supercooling that we achieve for this thermal storage material can be up to 10 °C (18 °F), and we hope we can go higher," Grossman says.

 Our interest in this work was to show a proof of concept, but we believe there is a lot of potential for using light-activated materials to hijack the thermal storage properties of phase change materials.